mysql/mysql-router/README.txt

 Logging is handled by re-directing standard output to *root*`/var/log/general.log` and standard error to *root*`/var/log/error.log`.
-This is deployed as a plugin itself and is automatically loaded when starting the harness.
+This is deployed as a extension itself and is automatically loaded when starting the harness.